blackboard/anthologydevdocs/docs/blackboard/sandbox-envs/welcome.md

 sidebar_position: 1
 ---

-We've developed a way to distribute an image of Blackboard Learn without the use of the Amazon Marketplace, or managed access to our AWS S3 buckets.
-We now publish a `.vmdk` file on our Global Support Portal of the latest Blackboard Learn version that you download and then convert to an Amazon Machine Image (AMI) in your own AWS account and infrastructure.
+We've developed a way to distribute an image of Blackboard LMS without the use of the Amazon Marketplace, or managed access to our AWS S3 buckets.
+We now publish a `.vmdk` file on our Global Support Portal of the latest Blackboard LMS version that you download and then convert to an Amazon Machine Image (AMI) in your own AWS account and infrastructure.

-The AMI allows a developer to spin up a copy of Learn for building applications that use the REST APIs, Proctoring, Ultra Extension Framework (UEF) and/or Learning Tool Interoperability (“LTI”) to integrate with Learn.
-This image is a standalone copy of the SaaS deployment of Learn that allows development and testing against the Ultra user experience.
+The AMI allows a developer to spin up a copy of Blackboard LMS for building applications that use the REST APIs, Proctoring, Ultra Extension Framework (UEF) and/or Learning Tool Interoperability (“LTI”) to integrate with Blackboard LMS.
+This image is a standalone copy of the SaaS deployment of Blackboard LMS that allows development and testing against the Ultra user experience.
 New developer AMIs will be made available as a VMDK file within 90 days of the prior release of a VMDK with the then current version of Blackboard.

 In later sections we will explain how you take the `.vmdk` file you’ve downloaded, upload it to AWS, convert it and then, configure an EC2 machine for use.